Structured Streaming

 5. New iteration

-• The system proceeds to batch #N+1.
+• The system moves to batch #N+1.

-• Then it repeats steps 1–3 with new offsets.
+• Repeats steps 1–3 with new offsets.

 Working with offsets

-Offsets are currently stored in two places:
+Currently, offsets are stored in two locations:

-2. In the "consumer" table.
+2. In the consumer table.

-Defining lowerIndex and upperIndex for each partition
+Determining lowerIndex and upperIndex for each partition

 upperIndex = min(